stbenjam/foreman_abrt/README.md

 ### Verifying that the setup works

 You can verify your setup by crashing something on your managed host.
-We have a set of utilities in the Fedora repository especially for this purpose:
+We have a set of utilities in the Fedora/EPEL repository especially for this purpose:

 ```
 ~# yum -y install will-crash